 About this course:

 This course presents the characteristics of up to 150 plants selected for their garden use and seasonal interest in the Southern California area.
-Topics include trees, shrubs, ground covers, vines, and herbaceous plants, emphasizing their landscape use, appropriate placement, horticultural care, and ornamental features.
-The first class is held on campus, followed by field trips by itinerary.
+Topics include trees; shrubs, ground covers; vines; and herbaceous plants, emphasizing their landscape use, appropriate placement, horticultural care, and ornamental features.
 A course project is required for all credit students.